 NURS 770 Professional Leadership and Organizational Change

 An applicant for the DNP degree program must possess a master’s degree in nursing (MSN) from a CCNE or ACEN accredited program with preparation in an advanced nursing practice specialty, have an MSN GPA of 3.2 or higher, and be licensed as a registered nurse in the state of Pennsylvania.
 The applicant must submit three professional references and a three to four page essay describing current and past clinical practice, scholarly career achievements, and the proposed topic for the scholarly project.
 The topic may be a practice improvement issue or a clinical management problem.
 The paper should cite appropriate sources where applicable and follow APA format.
 A personal interview with the program director or a faculty member to clarify goals and objectives is required.

 Students are admitted to the DNP program for the fall semester only.
-Completed applications should be received by May 1 of the year of expected enrollment.
-Applications received after that date will be reviewed on a space available basis.
+Completed applications for Fall admission must be received by August 1 of the year of expected enrollment.
 Application information can be found at scranton.edu/gradapply.